 Online bullying is most often referred to as cyberbullying.
 The bully may be anyone in the classroom.
 Sometimes the bullies act in groups; they threaten to harm or they just mock those pupils who are alone or who are weaker.

-Anti-bullying laws differ from state to state; in some states bullying is considered to be a criminal act and all the cases of bullying are taken to the court, while in other states the problem of bullying is coordinated and resolved in the schools where special anti-bullying programs and trainings are constantly being held.
+Anti-bullying laws differ from state to state; in some states, bullying is considered to be a criminal act and all the cases of bullying are taken to the court, while in other states the problem of bullying is coordinated and resolved in the schools where special anti-bullying programs and training are constantly being held.